soitchu/color-slide/readme.md

 ## Installation (client)

-You just need to serve the files in the 'client' folder.
-To make things easier (or harder for some people), config.js
-is the place where the URL of the websocket server is stored.
+You just need to serve the files in the 'client' folder. 'webSocketUrl' is the variable where the URL of the websocket server is stored.

 ## How to play